sojuhokari/calculator/README.md

 ## Contents

-[`cargo.toml`](cargo.toml) contains all the project metadata.
+[`Cargo.toml`](Cargo.toml) contains all the project metadata.
 We don't need to worry about that yet.

 [`src/main.rs`](src/main.rs) contains the entrypoint to our program – the `main()` function.
 We use a `while` loop to keep the program going until the user enters `q` to quit, and we use Rust's `match` expression to handle errors from three functions: the lexer, parser, and interpreter.